 To help relieve any pain and discomfort from an ear infection:

-- put anything inside your ear to remove earwax, such as cotton buds or your finger
+- do not put anything inside your ear to remove earwax, such as cotton buds or your finger

-- let water or shampoo get in your ear
+- do not let water or shampoo get in your ear

-- use decongestants or antihistamines – there's no evidence they help with ear infections
+- do not use decongestants or antihistamines – there's no evidence they help with ear infections

 A pharmacist can help with an ear infection